Anubhav-byte/Battery-Care/README.md

  **pip install psutil**

 ## Deployment
-clone this repository and run the battery_care.pyw every time u open the system.
+Clone this repository and run the *battery_care.pyw* every time you open the system.